CoryLR/COVID-19-Trend-Map/dev-journal/dev-notes.md

 ## Continuous Development

+Follow these steps to get the app up-and-running after a fresh clone

 1. `npm ci` Installs dependencies exactly according to the `package-lock.json`
-2. `ng build --watch` creates an app build in the `dist/` folder and updates it when source code is changed
+2. Update the gitignored `.env` file with the necessary config vars/keys:
+    - `heroku config:get DATABASE_URL -s  >> .env`
-3. `heroku local` serves the `dist/` folder
+3. `heroku local` serves Angular's build folder (`dist/`) locally with Heroku connections (config vars, database, etc)
   - Useful for full-stack testing
-  - The app is available on localhost port 5000 by default: http://localhost:5000
+  - The current app build is available on localhost port 5000 by default: http://localhost:5000
+3. `ng build --watch` creates an app build in the `dist/` folder
-  - After source code changes simply refresh the page to see updates
+  - After source code changes simply refresh the page to see updates (thanks to the `--watch` flag)

 Other commands:

 - `ng serve` is also useful to start the front-end in a local server
   - Useful for front-end testing, but will it will be cut off from the server
   - Port 4200 is default: http://localhost:4200, but can be changed like `ng s --port 4201`
-- `npm start` can be used as an alternative to `heroku local`, but heroku config/env values will not be accessible
+- `npm start` can be used as an alternative to `heroku local`, but heroku-specific tools will not be accessible

 ## Analysis Documentation